ietf-rats-wg/eat/draft-ietf-rats-eat.md

 module or vice versa.
 There is no assumption, requirement or guarantee that the target of a superior module encompasses the targets of submodules.
 Thus, every submodule must explicitly describe its own debug state.
-The verifier or relying party receiving an EAT cannot assume that debug is turned off in a submodule because there is a claim indicating it is turned off in a superior module.
+The Verifier or Relying Party receiving an EAT cannot assume that debug is turned off in a submodule because there is a claim indicating it is turned off in a superior module.